-L'Anse Creuse Middle School - East is a school full of pride.
-Students achieve and excel at high levels and are regularly recognized for their outstanding accomplishments.
+L'Anse Creuse Middle School - South, a National Blue Ribbon School, takes great pride in providing the best possible educational experience for each of our students.
+Our students consistently demonstrate growth and are regularly recognized for their outstanding accomplishments.

-Middle School-East has committed, dedicated and well-educated teachers, who collaborate regularly on curriculum, instruction and student learning.
-They provide a developmentally appropriate, rich academic environment that assists students in meeting rigorous academic standards.
+The staff at Middle School - South is made up of caring, dedicated, and well-educated professionals, who collaborate regularly on curriculum, instruction, and student-learning.
+At Middle School - South, our teachers provide a developmentally appropriate, supportive academic environment that assists students in meeting rigorous academic standards.
 High expectations for all students are coupled with developing lifelong, self-directed learners.
-As a school, we create an environment that accepts and respects the diversity of all learners.
+As a school, we work hard to create an environment that is accepting and respects the diversity of all students.

-The L'Anse Creuse Middle School-East program is designed to ensure our students have the skills and knowledge necessary to achieve success n an ever-changing society.
-All stakeholders in our school are inspired daily by our vision for excellence.
-We highly encourage parent involvement, since the partnership between parent and educator is both critical and essential if children are to succeed in school.
-We are proud of our school!
+The L'Anse Creuse Middle School - South program is designed to ensure that our students have the skills and knowledge necessary to achieve success in a 21st Century society.
+All stakeholders in our school are invited to take part in our vision for excellence.
+Since the partnership between parent and educator is essential to the academic success of our children, we highly encourage parent involvement.
+At L'Anse Creuse Middle School - South, we are proud of our staff, our students, and our school!